A-Trust/CSC_HashSignClient/README.md

 Only the provided PDF can be signed because it has a prepared signature block.
 If you want to sign your own document it has to be prepared correctly.

-Please paste your csc hash signing credentials in the "Hash-Sign Options"-Regions of the GUIHashSigner.cs file.
+The following Test-Credentials (Handy-Signature) can be used for signing a document:
+- Phone number: 1030121749133712
+- Password: 123456789
+- TAN: 123456

-You can get your credentials by contacting the A-Trust sales team ([sales@a-trust.at](sales@a-trust.at)).
+If you have any further questions, please get in contact with our A-Trust sales team ([sales@a-trust.at](sales@a-trust.at)).